phuvinhbmt/MiniBokeh/README.md

 * bokeh 0.12.16

 ## Setup
-Open terminal, change directory to location contains minibokeh folder and run: bokeh serve --show minibokeh.
+Run command: 'bokeh serve --show minibokeh' at directory contains minibokeh folder.
 This will open a a dashboard in browser at localhost:5006

 ## Features
 Give users powerful customization of using dashboard